Marlins beat Dodgers 2-1 on wild pitch, error in 10th

 Treinen (2-4) got two outs before bouncing an 0-1 slider that bounced away from Smith to the edge of the dirt circle on the first-base side of the plate, Smith’s throw bounced off the glove of third baseman Justin Turner to the low wall behind third base as Marte slid into third headfirst.

-Marte, who started the inning on base under pandemic rules, got up and sprinted home and left fielder Zach McKinstry’s rushed throw home sailed over Smith as Marte slid in feetfirst.
+Marte, who started the inning on base under pandemic rules, got up and sprinted home as left fielder Zach McKinstry’s rushed throw home sailed over Smith as Marte slid in feetfirst.

+“I was surprised that Star hadn’t taken off earlier,” Miami manager Don Mattingly said.
+“I thought he would try to run one of those first two hitters early in the count.
+Then that one bounces away, and it was over.
+That was a crazy ending.”

 David Hess (2-0) pitched a one-hit 10th for his second consecutive win of the series.